francois11-dp/francois11-dp/README.md

 - 👋 Hi, I’m Francois
-- 👀 I’m interested in Angular ionic and firebase
+- 👀 I’m interested in AI & VR
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning Blender and Unity to build vr
-- 💞️ I’m looking to collaborate on ...

 - 📫 How to reach me francois@paulshomemade.com

 <!---